m-budryte/acebook-zuckerbros/learning_documentation.md

 Make a CoffeeScript program (room.coffee) for the chat room on the client side (web browser).

 Update the Messages controller create action to broadcast changes to the channel instead of redirecting or rendering.

+**Flexbox:**
+define container:
+.container {
+display:flex
+height: 100vh //stretches the entire height of the view }

+- goes all away across the page

+inlineflex wraps around the content

+- by defining container as flex, all the children of the container become flex items

+### Flex direction

+flex-direction:row
+flex-direction:column

+- row is default
+- column : stacks flex boxes vertically

+Here we have 2 main axeses
+Default:

+- main axis when is row is left to right
+- cross axis goes top to bottom when in

+Column:

+- main axis is top to bottom

+There is reverse

+- column-reverse
+- row-reverse

+Flex wrap

+- givin elements widths
+- can select individual flex items - individual items in the container flex

+Order property - put ont he class
+order: 1
+order: 2

+Alignment

+justify content - alignment of items on main axis
+justify-content: space-between
+justify-content: center
+justify-content: flex-end
+justify-content: flex-start

+Inline items

+- give height to container

+Can use:

+- align-items:center
+- align-items:stretch
+- align-items:flex-end
+- align-items:flex-start
+- align-items:baseline (looks at text and aligns bottom of text)

+Align content

+- only works when we have multiple lines

+Align-self = can apply yo infividual items insteand on the same container

+Felxbox sizing:
+box {
+flex: ; //proportion of scaling up or down
+}

+Flex-grow:1 - divided extra space between everyone Flex-shrink:1 -divide extra space equally flex-basis:400px

+box1{
+flex-basis:400px;
+flex-grow:1; //this will take the resto fo the space
+}

+//How to deal with extra space - use flex-grow

+box2 {
+flex-basis:400px;
+flex-grow:0
+}

+Default for flexbox is to divide equally flex-shrink:5 - this is t times smaller than the other one flex-shrink:1

+We can do it like this
+flex: 10(grow) 5(shring) (basis)